uWaterloo/watIsOurTeamName/README.md

 # watIsOurTeamName
-A classifieds widget app for students to advertise all the things made for Waterloo Portal.
+A classifieds widget app for students to advertise and make posts for buying/selling items, providing/receiving services and also a lost and found.